arturcarvalho/tutorial-1/README.md

 <img src="https://user-images.githubusercontent.com/300/73305544-269bc580-41cf-11ea-821f-84f08bb9a5fb.png" />

 We have what might actually be considered a real, bonafide form here.
 Try typing something in and clicking "Save".
-Nothing blew up but we have no indication that the form submitted or what happened to the data.
+Nothing blew up on the page but we have no indication that the form submitted or what happened to the data (although you may have noticed an error in the Web Inspector).
 Next we'll get the data in our fields.

 ### onSubmit